Cantera/cantera-website/pages/science/reactions.rst

 collision efficiency can be absorbed into the rate coefficient :math:`k_f(T)`, the default collision efficiency is 1.0.

-A three-body reaction may be defined using the :class:`three_body_reaction` entry.
+A three-body reaction may be defined using the :cti:class:`three_body_reaction` entry.
 The equation string for a three-body reaction must contain an ``'M'`` or ``'m'`` on both the reactant and product sides of the equation.
 The collision efficiencies are specified as a string, with the species name followed by a